synergy-design-system/synergy-design-system/packages/metadata/CONTEXT.md

 - Integration coverage was added for config loading behavior and deterministic JSON serialization ordering.

 ## Current Limitations
-- Only the `full` and `examples` layer types are implemented. `interface` and `code` layers are not yet implemented.
-- Phase 2 execution order is now: `interface` layer generation, then standalone schema-lint CI validation, then public API helper completion.
+- Implemented layers are `full`, `interface`, and `examples`; a separate `code` layer is currently not planned.
+- Schema lint runs via `pnpm run lint:schemas` and is transitively included in CI through the root recursive `pnpm lint` chain.
+A dedicated CI step calling it by name does not exist.
 - Some metadata values are still fallback/default driven (e.g. `unknown` for missing `since`).
 - Package exports expose only generic store queries.
 ADR-specified domain helpers not yet implemented: `getComponentMetadata(name, layer)`, `listComponents()`, `getTokens()`, `getMigrations()`.
 - No CI size budget guards exist yet.
-These are required before publishing (targets: `interface` ≤ 6 KB, `examples` ≤ 8 KB, `code` ≤ 10 KB).
+These are required before publishing (targets: `interface` ≤ 6 KB, `examples` ≤ 8 KB per entity).
+Current baseline check: `syn-checkbox` interface layer is 5,661 bytes (~5.53 KiB), but enforcement is still manual.
 - MCP has not yet been migrated to consume from this package; it still has its own builder.
 - Package not yet published to npm.
 - No `llms.txt` file exists yet.
 - Tokens, styles, and fonts have partial artifact-depth collectors; assets icon metadata is embedded in set-level entities rather than individual files.
 - Build outputs are still written in multiple phases, not as a single graph-first final commit.
 This can leave partially updated outputs if failures happen after some writes.
+- Storybook scrape failures in `build:all` (Step 6) issue a warning and continue rather than aborting, which can silently produce a build with no examples.

 ## Data/Folder State